 The credit ratings of the KBC Bank Group are important to maintain access to key markets and trading counterparties.
-Please also refer to the section entitled "Credit ratings" in the "Description of the Issuer" on pages 43 and 44 of this Base Prospectus for an overview of the KBC Bank Group's current credit ratings.
+Please also refer to the section entitled "Credit ratings" in the section "Information relating to the Issuer" starting on page 49 of this Base Prospectus for an overview of the KBC Bank Group's current credit ratings.